jeremiahmiranda79/Note-Taker/README.md

   Use `npm i` to install the dependancies.

   ## Usage
-  Use `npm run dev` to start the server.
+  Use `npm run dev` to start the server.\n
+  Or follow link

   ## Contribution
   I used my README.md file generator to create this README.md 😉